The Power of the Dog (2021) Film Review

 Peter and Phil

 After Phil realizes that he can hurt Rose more by befriending Peter rather than mocking him, he teaches Peter how to ride a horse and shows him around the ranch.
-Phil has had quite a checkered past (including at stent at Yale!) but his greatest influence and, dare we say it, love, was a farm hand called Bronco Henry.
-In one scene Phil masturbates with Bronco’s old handkerchief!
-Gradually, Phil’s attitude toward Peter changes, especially after Peter quickly dispatches a rabbit and both Phil and the audience realize that he is capable of cruelty.
-In addition, Peter has taken to riding around the ranch alone and, when he sees a dead steer, he carefully and scientifically, with gloves – anthrax is rampant in the herd – removes the hide, his premedical studies coming in handy.
+Phil has had quite a checkered past (including at stent at Yale!), but his most significant influence and, dare we say it, love was a farm hand called Bronco Henry.
+In one scene, Phil masturbates with Bronco’s old handkerchief!
+Gradually, Phil’s attitude toward Peter changes, especially after Peter quickly dispatches a rabbit, and both Phil and the audience realize that he is capable of cruelty.
+In addition, Peter has taken to riding around the ranch alone, and when he sees a dead steer, he carefully and scientifically, with gloves – anthrax is rampant in the herd – removes the hide, his premedical studies coming in handy.

 Gay and Damaged.